Anxiety - A Modern Epidemic

 Is anxiety a bigger problem than depression?

-Until fairly recently, conversations around mental health have tended to focus on depression, yet a recent review of 48 studies led by the University of Cambridge and published in Brain and Behaviour, suggested that anxiety may now be an even bigger problem, with more than 60 million people affected across the EU.
+Until fairly recently, conversations around mental health have tended to focus on depression, yet a review of 48 studies led by the University of Cambridge and published in Brain and Behaviour, suggested that anxiety may now be an even bigger problem, with more than 60 million people affected across the EU.
 The review found that anxiety disorders are common across all population groups, but women and young people seem to be disproportionally affected1.
-Perhaps it’s a sign of our fast paced 21st century times or our time spent on social media that anxiety levels appear to have increased dramatically.
+The latest COVID-19: Mental health and wellbeing surveillance report has shown that self-reported mental health and wellbeing has worsened since the start of the pandemic.9

 Is imbalanced cortisol at the root of anxiety?